rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="grafana-configuration" class="anchor" href="#grafana-configuration">Grafana Configuration</a>

 The last component in this setup is Grafana.
-If this is your first time integrating Grafana with Prometheus, please follow the <a href="https://prometheus.io/docs/visualization/grafana/" target="_blank">official integration guide</a>.
+If this is your first time integrating Grafana with Prometheus, please follow the <a href="https://prometheus.io/docs/visualization/grafana/" target="_blank" rel="noopener noreferrer">official integration guide</a>.

 After Grafana is integrated with the Prometheus instance that reads and stores RabbitMQ metrics, it is time to import the Grafana dashboards that Team RabbitMQ maintains.
-Please refer to the <a href="https://grafana.com/docs/reference/export_import/#importing-a-dashboard" target="_blank">the official Grafana tutorial</a>
+Please refer to the <a href="https://grafana.com/docs/reference/export_import/#importing-a-dashboard" target="_blank" rel="noopener noreferrer">the official Grafana tutorial</a>
 on importing dashboards in Grafana.

-Grafana dashboards for RabbitMQ and Erlang are open source and publicly from the <a href="https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_prometheus/docker/grafana/dashboards" target="_blank">rabbitmq-server</a> GitHub repository.
+Grafana dashboards for RabbitMQ and Erlang are open source and publicly from the <a href="https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_prometheus/docker/grafana/dashboards" target="_blank" rel="noopener noreferrer">rabbitmq-server</a> GitHub repository.

 To import **RabbitMQ-Overview** dashboard to Grafana: